dburles/mystical/readme.md

 - Follows the [System UI theme specification](https://system-ui.com/theme).
 - Purpose built and written entirely from scratch (except for vendor prefixing).
 - Style with a just a CSS prop, begone `styled`!
 - Atomic classes: Rather than serialising entire CSS objects (like emotion, styled-components, etc), instead, property:value pairs become reusable classes.
-This means that your application styles scale well with SSR or static site generation, a lot less data will be sent across the wire.
+This means that your application styles scale well with [SSR or static site generation](#server-side-rendering), a lot less data will be sent across the wire.
 Sticking with common theme values especially helps.
 - Color scheme support with a `prefers-color-scheme` media query listener which by default will automatically switch based on users system preferences.
-The `useColorMode` hook can be used if you wish the ability to switch it manually.
+The [useColorMode](#usecolormode) hook can be used if you wish the ability to switch it manually.
-- Responsive array values.
+- Array values for media query breakpoints, e.g. `margin: [0, 3]`.
 - `useModifiers` hook: A declarative API for handling prop based variations to component styles.
-It makes it simple to style individual elements within a single component from the outside. _Todo: Add an example of this_.
+It makes it simple to style individual elements within a single component from the outside.
+See [useModifiers](#usemodifiers).

 ## Table of Contents